How to Sell a House By Owner in Maine

 Maine home sellers are legally required to disclose known defects that could significantly affect the property’s value or the health and safety of a home’s occupants.
 This is done through a Property Disclosure Statement, which includes providing information about:

-- Heating and A/C system: Type, age, servicing company, and annual fuel consumption.
+- Heating system: Type, age, servicing company, and annual fuel consumption

-- Septic system: Including the installation of the leach field, servicing, and tank malfunctions.
+- Septic system: Installation of the leach field, servicing, and tank malfunctions

-- Foundation or structure issues: Cracks, termite damage, or previous structural repairs.
+- Foundation or structure issues: Cracks, moisture, and leaks

 Sellers must also disclose: